 Pros And Cons of Getting A Mini Bernedoodle

-Let’s help you get even closer, with a summary what we’ve covered so far.
+To help you decide, here’s a summary of what we’ve covered so far.

-The Bernese Mountain dog, whilst easy to love, is not blessed with great health or a long life expectancy.
+The Bernese Mountain Dog, while easy to love, is not blessed with great health or a long life expectancy.

-If you’re thinking of this dog because someone in your household has allergies, we’ve also seen that this Poodle-mixes are not hypoallergenic after all.
+If you’re thinking of this dog because someone in your household has allergies, we’ve also discussed that Poodle-mixes are not hypoallergenic after all.